Deconstructed Hypercharge: A Natural Model of Flavour

 To reach the TeV scale, one generally requires additional suppression, {\em e.g.} via loops.
-Second, past and present particle colliders have used beams composed (predominantly) of first generation fermions, namely (anti-) electrons and (anti-) protons, meaning that new physics (NP) coupled dominantly to the heavy flavours is much less constrained by collider bounds (see {\em e.g.}~\cite{Allwicher:2022gkm,Greljo:2022jac} for recent studies).
-The current state of play is that direct collider searches at high-$p_T$ exclude most NP models based on flavour-universal $U(3)^n$ symmetries up to scales also $\mathcal{O}(10)$ TeV, due to their couplings to valence quarks.
-However, there remains plenty of wiggle room to discover TeV scale NP particles if they couple mostly to the third generation.
+Secondly, past and present particle colliders have used beams composed (predominantly) of first generation fermions, namely (anti-) electrons and (anti-) protons, meaning that NP coupled dominantly to the heavy flavours is much less constrained by collider bounds -- see {\em e.g.}~\cite{Allwicher:2022gkm,Greljo:2022jac} for recent studies.
+The current state of play is that direct collider searches at high-$p_T$ exclude most NP models based on flavour-universal $U(3)^n$ symmetries up to scales also $\mathcal{O}(10)$ TeV, due to their couplings to valence quarks.\footnote{Other low-energy experiments, including neutrino scattering measurements as well as probes of atomic parity violation (APV), provide complementary constraints on $U(3)$-invariant new physics, with the bounds being driven by the large couplings to the first generation.
+See Ref.~\cite{Greljo:2023adz} (also~\cite{Falkowski:2017pss,Breso-Pla:2023tnz}) for a comprehensive analysis of $U(3)$-invariant NP including these datasets.} However, there remains plenty of wiggle room to discover TeV scale NP particles if they couple mostly to the third generation.